Manor House Agricultural Centre (MHAC) Hub

-Manor House Agricultural Centre (MHAC) in northwest Kenya has long served as a farmer training center for organic agriculture, but had become relatively inactive in recent years.
-In 2018, an inception grant enabled the start-up social enterprise IDEMS (Innovations in Development Education and the Mathematical Sciences) to initiate an agroecology hub at MHAC.
-The team held an inception meeting and developed a vision for vibrant community of agroecology practitioners with a physical base at MHAC.
-The hub intends to link agroecology science, practice, and movement and will be guided by principles, values, and ideas that they hold in common with the CCRP.
-This alignment is possible in part because the project’s proposed leader, Dr. Beth Medvecky, had previously served as the regional Liaison Scientist for the former Eastern Africa community of practice (CoP) and has long-standing links with MHAC.
-The inception period enabled the hub project to host a series of capacity strengthening events and to initiate some research activities connected with the CCRP’s regional CoP.
+Manor House Agricultural Centre (MHAC) in northwest Kenya has long served as a farmer training center for organic agriculture but had become relatively inactive in recent years.
+In 2018, an inception grant enabled the start-up social enterprise IDEMS (Innovations in Development, Education, and the Mathematical Sciences) to initiate an agroecology hub at MHAC.
+The team held an inception meeting and developed a vision for a vibrant community of agroecology practitioners physically based at MHAC.
+The hub intends to link agroecology science, practice, and movement, and will be guided by principles, values, and ideas held in common with the CCRP.
+The alignment traces in part to the project’s proposed leader, Beth Medvecky, PhD, who had served as the regional liaison scientist for the former Eastern Africa community of practice (CoP) and has long-standing ties to MHAC.
+The inception period enabled the hub project to host a series of capacity strengthening events and initiate research activities connected with the CCRP’s regional CoP.

-This would be one of three hubs in the combined ESAf CoP; the other two are newly established at universities in Tanzania and Malawi.
-The university-based hubs are naturally more focused on the science of agroecology and on degree training for a new generation of scientists with an agroecological orientation, while the MHAC hub is more oriented towards practitioners (farmers) and the organizations that support them and advance the agroecology movement.
-IDEMS currently leads the project, which currently involves three non-Africans with deep roots in the region.
+This would be one of three hubs in the combined ESAf CoP, the other two being newly established at universities in Tanzania and Malawi.
+The university-based hubs are naturally more focused on the science of agroecology and degree training a new generation of scientists with an agroecological orientation.
+The MHAC hub is more oriented toward farmers and the organizations that support them and advance the agroecology movement.
+IDEMS currently leads the project, which to date involves three non-Africans with deep roots in the region.
 During the proposed project phase, the IDEMS team will work to strengthen the local MHAC team’s capacities to assume responsibility for managing the hub in the future.

 Outputs and Outcomes:

-FRN approaches are being adopted by a broader range of hub partners
+- FRN approaches are adopted by a broader range of hub partners.

-CoP members have the ability to include hub-focal AE practices in their AE repertoire
+- CoP members will have the ability to include hub-focal AE practices in their AE repertoire.

-Science, practice, and movement partners communicate with one another more effectively and join together to work towards common goals
+- Science, practice, and movement partners communicate with one another more effectively and join together to work toward common goals.

-Involvement in hub activities contribute to enhanced effectiveness of its members’ AE efforts
+- Involvement in hub activities contributes to enhanced effectiveness of its members’ AE efforts.

-Hub leadership becomes regionalized to local partners who have the skills and motivation to provide effective leadership
+- Hub leadership becomes regionalized to local partners that have the skills and motivation to provide effective leadership.